performancecopilot/pcp/docs/QG/QuickGuides.rst

    * - ``${PCP_VARIABLE}``
      - A brace-enclosed all-capital-letters syntax indicates a variable that has been sourced from the global ``${PCP_DIR}/etc/pcp.conf`` file.
 These special variables indicate parameters that affect all PCP commands, and are likely to be different between platforms.
    * - **command**
-     - This fixed-space font denotes literal items such as commands, files, routines, path names, signals, messages, and programming language structures.
+     - This fixed-width font denotes literal items such as commands, files, routines, path names, signals, messages, and programming language structures.
    * - *variable*
      - Italic typeface denotes variable entries and words or concepts being defined.
    * - **user input**